-No, the Office of Law Admissions reads through every JD application to determine whether or not a student should be invited to interview for the Summer Starter Program.
-If selected, an invitation to interview will be sent to you at the e-mail address and mailing address we have on record.
+No. The Office of Law Admissions reads through every JD application to determine whether or not a student should be invited to interview for the Summer Starter Program.
+If selected, an invitation to interview will be sent to you at the email address and mailing address we have on record.

 When should I apply to be considered for this program?

-Applications for the Summer Starter Program will be accepted from early September through the end of May.
-We encourage students to apply earlier rather than later because once the SSP class is filled, interviews are no longer granted.
+Applications for the Summer Starter Program will be accepted from early September through the middle of May.
+We encourage students to apply early because once the SSP class is filled, interviews are no longer granted.
 Summer Starter interviews begin in December.

-Yes, only you and your presence can convince us of your desire to attend law school and become a successful attorney.
-Each year approximately 75 students are interviewed to fill 30 available seats.
+Yes.
+Only you and your presence can convince us of your desire to attend law school and become a successful attorney.
+Each year, approximately 75 students are interviewed to fill 20 available seats.

 Is there a minimum GPA required from the credits earned during the Summer Starter Program to stay in the law school, and what if I don't make it?